Oriental Wrestling Entertainment: Style and cultural influences

 Oriental Wrestling Entertainment presents shows and in-ring performances to the culture of mainland China, adjusting the professional wrestling concept to their audience.
 Chinese wrestler Ho Ho Lun described the difference between OWE and other companies who have promoted wrestling as "OWE is putting wrestling into Kung Fu, whereas people such as The Slam have strived to put Kung Fu into wrestling".
 Most of OWE's Chinese roster have a martial arts, especially Shaolin Kung Fu, background with the style and concepts of the martial arts influencing the in-ring product and presentation.

 Part of OWE's presentation focuses on educating spectators on the details of professional wrestling, such as videos prior to matches explaining that matches can be won by a 3-fall pinfall.
 During events the commentary is broadcast over the public address system in the arena, helping guide the fans on whom to cheer for and so on.
 In Asian culture it is generally considered disrespectful for people to be loud or boo, which in turn leads to the fans either remaining quiet and politely clapping during matches, or generally cheering the action without booing any of the in-ring competitors.
 Most of the heels (the "bad guys") have been foreigners.
 OWE shows have been described as variety shows, combining martial arts exhibits by the OWE roster, musical performances from C-pop acts such as SNH48 and wrestling matches.

 Another aspect of their presentation is the impact of the Chinese government rules and standards for entertainment events.
 OWE Vice President Michael Nee explained that "Typical wrestling can be a little too violent.
 If we try to copy the Japanese way and put that into the Chinese market, our product will be killed by the government".
 As a result of the cultural restrictions and in an effort to present a more "Chinese" product OWE focuses on the culture of Chinese martial arts and spreading awareness on a global scale, presenting wrestling angles, storylines and in ring characters very differently and more sedate compared to western companies such as WWE.

-Due to this, governmental control and censorship of the Chinese Communist Party in addition to increasing economic issues in the marketplace and uncertainty facing the country, in late 2019 it was reported that the promotion would cease all operations in China, leave the country and relaunch and incorporate in Cambodia., it eventually went defunct in 2021, with most of the japanese wrestlers like Cima and T-Hawk moving to a new promotion in Gleat.
+Due to this, governmental control and censorship of the Chinese Communist Party in addition to increasing economic issues in the marketplace and uncertainty facing the country, it was reported in late 2019 that the promotion would cease all operations in China.
+OWE would leave China before relaunching and incorporating in Cambodia.
+OWE eventually went defunct in 2021, with most of the Japanese wrestlers like Cima and T-Hawk moving to a new promotion in Gleat.